 - Berland, L. K., Schwarz, C. V., Krist, C., Kenyon, L., Lo, A. S., & Reiser, B. J. (2016).
 Epistemologies in practice: Making scientific practices meaningful for students.
 Journal of Research in Science Teaching, 53(7), 1082-1112. doi:10.1002/tea.21257

 - Lo, A. S. (2020).
 Using cogenerative dialogues to help teachers support meaningful and coherent sensemaking through consensus.
-Paper to be presented at the NARST 2020 Annual International Conference, Portland, OR.
+Paper accepted for the NARST 2020 Annual International Conference \[Cancelled conference\], Portland, OR.

 - Lo, A. S., Bean, J. R., Oshry, A., Stuhlsatz, M. A. M., & Marshall, C. R. (2019).
 Supporting the development of system thinking for explaining global change phenomena.
 Paper presented at the NARST 2019 Annual International Conference, Baltimore, MD.